-High-spirited, vivacious, charming, vain, ambitious and selfish, Scarlett O’Hara is by far the most iconic southern belle in literary and cinematic history. set against the dramatic backdrop of the American Civil War, Margaret Mitchell’s historical epic is an unforgettable tale of love and loss, of a nation mortally divided and a people forever changed.
-Above all, it is the story of the spoiled and manipulative daughter of a plantation owner, who must use every means at her disposal to overcome the challenges she faces within a nation forever changed by the civil war.
+High-spirited, vivacious, charming, vain, ambitious and selfish, Scarlett O’Hara is by far the most iconic southern belle in literary and cinematic history.
+Set against the dramatic backdrop of the American Civil War, Margaret Mitchell’s historical epic is an unforgettable tale of love and loss, of a nation mortally divided and a people forever changed.
+It is the story of the spoiled and manipulative daughter of a plantation owner, who must use every means at her disposal to overcome the challenges she faces.
 But above all, it is the story of the turbulent affair between Scarlett O’Hara and the scandalous soldier of fortune, Rhett Butler.

 As an atypical protagonist, especially as a female romantic lead in fiction, Scarlett O’Hara is presented as a calculating character.
 For example, Margaret Mitchell wrote; ‘Scarlett’s mind ticked on steadily… coldly and logically an idea grew in her brain.
 I’ll marry him, she thought…’.
 Scarlett’s nature demonstrates a deep and complex characterisation.
 This is because she ultimately thrives in her difficult situation in which she was born into, yet unprepared.
 As a result of this, her favourite phrases such as ‘fiddle-dee-dee’ and ‘great balls of fire’ have become modern catchphrases.

 "As God is my witness, I'll never be hungry again". -Gone With the Wind, Margaret Mitchell.